3D Biological Simulation Viewer

 Solutions to key issues were as follows:

-• Content and visual design adjustments we made so cards look clickable on small screens.
+• Content and visual design adjustments made so cards appear interactive on small screens

-• Specifications were made to fix the header to the top of pages, add mobile navigation, and a prominent callout for the “Quick start guide”.
+• Header locked to top of pages, mobile navigation introduced, and added prominent callout for the “Quick start guide”

-• Text size, spacing, layout, and organization of content was optimized for small screens.
+• Text size, spacing, layout, and organization of content optimized for small screens

-• Responsive design was created for the app so that UI elements were no longer in conflict and key elements were discoverable.
+• Responsive design created for the app so UI elements are no longer in conflict and key elements are discoverable

-While the impact of these changes are yet to be known, with confidence I believe these targeted improvements have a good chance of success.
-This work is a fairly simple example of evaluation of an existing experience with informed user research with thorough identification of all issues, which helped align the team on precisely what needed updated.
-Depending on available resources, risk factors, and time constraints, I might recommend a more lean or strict approach for a different project.
+While the impact of these changes are yet to be fully understood, I am hopeful that these targeted improvements have a good chance of success.
+This work provides a clear example of evaluating an existing experience through informed user research, with comprehensive identification of all issues.
+This process helped align the team on exactly what needed to be updated.
+Given the available resources, risk factors, and time constraints, I might suggest a more streamlined approach for a different project.